jerryc05/GitHubIssueAndSyncBot/README.md

 0. Insert relevant info into database.
     - Refer to `schema.sql` for info about the `issues` table.
     - Only the `title` row is __REQUIRED__.
-    - The `unix_epoch` field (_optional_) can be used to record when the issue happened.
+    - The `unix_epoch` field (_optional_) is designed to record when the issue happened.
+Only set this field when necessary.
-    - Leave empty to use the time at insertion.
+      - It is usually better __NOT__ to set this field since it defaults to the time at insertion.
     - __DO NOT__ insert into private row(s), or you will be rejected.
     - Example:
       ```sh